airr-community/airr-standards/docs/swtools/airr_swtools_standard.rst

 ------------

 Authors may submit tools to the AIRR Software WG requesting ratification against the standard.
-The submission must include reviewable and itemised evidence of compliance with each Requirement listed above.
+The submitter should provide a completed copy of the :ref:`ToolsChecklist` to evidence reviewable and itemised evidence of compliance with each Requirement listed above.

 The Software WG will, where appropriate, issue a Certificate of Compliance, stating the version of the tool reviewed and the version of